engie-group/zabel-elements/README.md

 members interact with directly.

 Utilities may also host project resources, but they typically are not used directly by project members.
-They are either referentials, or some low-level infrastructure, necessary for the managed services to function, but otherwise not seen by project members.
-A LDAP server would probably be a utility, used both as a referential and as an access control tool.
+They are either references or some low-level infrastructure services necessary for the managed services to function, but otherwise not seen by project members.
+A LDAP server would probably be a utility, used both as a reference and as an access control tool.

 In the above list, Kubernetes is a utility.
 The other elements are managed services.